Wilson Airport: History

-The airport was established as Nairobi West Aerodrome in 1929, by Florence Kerr Wilson, a wealthy widow.
+The airport was established as Nairobi West Aerodrome in 1929 by Florence Kerr Wilson, a wealthy widow.
 Built at a cost of £50,000 (£3.2 million in 2020), Mrs Wilson hired pilot Tom Campbell Black to run the airport.
-After the outbreak of World War 2 in 1939, the airport, its aircraft fleet and its pilots were taken over by the then colonial government and made a Royal Air Force base until after the war when it continued functioning as a civilian airport.
+After the outbreak of World War II in 1939, the airport, its aircraft fleet and its pilots were taken over by the then colonial government and made a Fleet Air Arm base until after the war when it continued functioning as a civilian airport.
 In 1962, it was named Wilson Airport in honour of its founder who died in 1968.